Disappearances of Terrance Williams and Felipe Santos: Further investigation

 Further suspicion was cast on Calkins when a recording of his call to dispatch requesting the tow of Williams's car revealed further conflicting statements.
 In this recording, Calkins described the car as abandoned and blocking the road.
 This statement contradicted both his incident report and the witness statements, both of which reported that Calkins himself moved the vehicle to its location blocking the road.
 Calkins joked with the operator: "Maybe he's out there in the cemetery.
 He'll come back and his car will be gone."
 He was also heard using inappropriate language during the call, describing the car as a "homie Cadillac", and as a "piece of junk Cadillac".
 Calkins defended his misstatements to the operator, telling investigators that he was just "joking around" with a coworker.
 Calkins insisted he moved the car to assist the towing company, as opposed to attempting to make it look abandoned.
+Calkins also claimed in the recording that the car was disabled, which Williams' family objects to, as a family member drove the car home from the tow yard.

 Approximately twenty minutes later, at 1:12 pm, Calkins requested a background check on "Terrance Williams", giving an inaccurate birth date—a specific date that Williams had previously given the police when he was arrested.
 This contradicts Calkins's earlier statement that he never knew Williams's last name or any other personal details.
+After this call, Calkins was unaccounted for nearly an hour; this period may actually be closer to two hours, as Calkins' claims of other activities are not corroborated by any documentation.

+Calkins took three polygraph tests, one of which was inconclusive, one which indicated honesty, and one indicating deception.

 In this instance, the main person of interest in the case was a police officer, so the Florida Department of Law Enforcement and the FBI were called in to work on the case.
 Various investigative techniques were used, including the covert placement of a GPS device on Calkins's vehicle, and a forensic investigation of the patrol car.
 Cadaver dogs were used to survey the areas identified by the GPS, but these turned up no further evidence.
 Calkins was subsequently fired from the department for providing conflicting information about both missing person cases, and for not cooperating with the investigation.

+Williams was legally declared dead in 2009.

+After Calkins left Florida in 2016, investigators searched his former home and the land it was on, but no human remains were found.